Zequez/FactorioMods/README.md

     of adding the releases manually and hosting them on AWS.
   - Automatically use the Github README file as mod description and use the first pharagraph as summary
+  - Maybe just host the mods list on the repo?
 - Read dependencies from the info.json file in the zipped
   - Actually add inter-mod dependencies, for now it just saves information about the Factorio version required
 - Fork [Factorio Mod Manager](https://github.com/narrowtux/FactorioModManager/) or convince someone